SDraw/ml_mods_cvr/ml_vet/README.md

 # Why?
 * Game has unfinished/unused and forcibly disabled eye tracking code that actually uses SRanipal API instead of TobiiXR.
-* Implemented native TobiiXR eye tracking is very unreliable.
-It freezes main thread with 66% chance at game launch and has limited detection of eyes openness.
+* ~~Implemented native TobiiXR eye tracking is very unreliable.
+It freezes main thread with 66% chance at game launch and has limited detection of eyes openness.~~ It's just threads locking issue between two libraries fighting to hardware access.

 # Benefits?
 * SRanipal API supports ranged eyes openness detection, unlike TobiiXR.
 You can finally smirk now.